JuliaApproximation/ApproxFun.jl/README.md

-To construct an approximation of exp(x) on [-1,1], call
+To construct an approximation of `exp(x)` on `[-1,1]`, call

 	f = Fun(exp,[-1,1])

-The convention is to treat f as a vector.
+The convention is to treat `f` as a vector.
 In other words, we view functions as vectors with continuous indices.
 To evaluate the function at a point, we use the vector notation:

 	f[.1]

-which will return a high accuracy approximation to  exp(.1).
+which will return a high accuracy approximation to `exp(.1)`.

 # Differentiation and integration

-Differentiation uses the
+Differentiation uses the `diff` operator:
-diff operator:

 	fp = diff(f)

-Because the exponential is it's own derivative, the norm is small:
+Because the exponential is its own derivative, the `norm` is small:

 	norm(f-fp)

-Similarly, cumsum defines an indefinite integration operator:
+Similarly, `cumsum` defines an indefinite integration operator:

 	g = cumsum(f)
 	g = g + f[-1]
 	norm(f - g)

-You can also add and multiply (use .* as these are treated like vectors):
+You can also add and multiply (use `.*` as these are treated like vectors):

 	Fun(exp).*Fun(cos)				#gives a representation of exp(x)cos(x) on [-1,1]
 	Fun(exp) + Fun(cos)				#gives a representation of exp(x) + cos(x) on [-1,1]